yuxuanneo/pkd_jumpcounter/README.md

 - input.visual:
     source: 'link/to/vid.mp4' OR 0 # 0 gives the webcam live feed
 ```
-More informaation can be found [here](https://peekingduck.readthedocs.io/en/stable/nodes/input.visual.html).
+More information can be found [here](https://peekingduck.readthedocs.io/en/stable/nodes/input.visual.html).

 Hint: remember to also change the resolution config for the **dabble.zone_count** node to correspond to the new video's resolution.
 Zones config can also be toggled to fit user's preference.
-More informaation can be found [here](https://peekingduck.readthedocs.io/en/stable/nodes/dabble.zone_count.html#module-dabble.zone_count).
+More information can be found [here](https://peekingduck.readthedocs.io/en/stable/nodes/dabble.zone_count.html#module-dabble.zone_count).

 # Possible Use Cases
-- Mass exercising sessions (such as during army training), where there are many participants and limited supervisors.
+- Mass exercise sessions (such as during army training), where there are many participants and limited supervisors.
 This inference pipeline would make it easy to count if all participants have finished the required set of exercises.
 - Mass games (such as games played in school camps), where participants are split into groups to compete with one another.
+- While the inference pipeline was initially written to track tuck jumps specifically, it should also be versatile enough to track other kinds of jumps, as long as objects are producing sufficient vertical travel.

 # Limitations and Future Work
 1. Camera angle is important- due to the nature the jumps are tracked (since we are tracking by vertical distance), the camera must be placed such that it is viewing the human objects from the front.
 If the camera was top-down instead, the change in vertical height captured would be much smaller and the tuck jumps may not be properly detected.